filotimo-project/.github/profile/README.md

 - Graphical utilities to see and change the SELinux state and configure Secure Boot easily.
 - A storage page in System Settings to easily clear wasted disk space and view storage status.
-- An alert system that notifies you if there's hard disk corruption or a disk is about to fail, if Secure Boot is misconfigured, if some important service keeps crashing, if you'd be better served by the NVIDIA or another image for hardware compatibility, etc...
+- An alert system that notifies you if there's hard disk corruption or a disk is about to fail, if Secure Boot is misconfigured, if you'd be better served by the NVIDIA or another image for hardware compatibility, etc...
+- A library for Qt/C++ that abstracts over bootc (and other things), asynchronously with QCoro/C++20 coroutines, which these utilities can be built upon.
 - A settings page for (rpm-)ostree, which allows easy configuration of various options and allows easy rebasing to different Filotimo images, as well as allowing you to adjust some system level settings (such as hostname and environment vars) with some YaST-esque sysadmin tools that are unified under a System Administration KCM.
+- A centralised Software Updates app, which updates brew, distroboxes and the system all at once.
+Also include things like CVE warnings, changelogs, and an auto-updater daemon.
+Discover's rpm-ostree integration is not very good, and not very fixable.
 - A graphical utility to run Windows apps in a Docker container and integrate them with the rest of the system through FreeRDP - something like WinApps but more elegant
 - ~~A small utility to prompt the user to either look for a Linux alternative or install Bottles or create a VM (link to documentation) when they attempt to open an .exe as well as for .deb or .rpm packages~~ -- DONE: https://filotimoproject.org/appcompatibilityhelper
-- Waydroid integration
+- Waydroid integration.
 - A Kirigami GUI to manage distroboxes and containers.
 - Proper Konsole integration with container-based workflows, like Ptyxis.
 - A nice website and hosting solution -- SEE: https://filotimoproject.org/